Murder of Leslie Mahaffy: Family

-Leslie Erin Mahaffy was born July 5, 1976.
+Leslie Erin Mahaffy was born on July 5, 1976.
 Her brother Ryan was born some years later.
-Her father was an oceanographer for the Canadian federal Fisheries and Oceans department, and sometimes would be on assignments away from home for weeks at a time.
+Her father was an oceanographer for the Canadian federal Fisheries and Oceans department and sometimes would be on assignments away from home for weeks at a time.
 Her mother was a teacher.

-Though she had been close to her family, when she turned fourteen, Mahaffy began to rebel and spend periods of time away from the family home but always phoned home during her absences and kept in touch with her younger brother Ryan, with whom she was very close.
+As she grew older, Mahaffy began to spend periods of time away from the family home but always phoned home during her absences and kept in touch with her younger brother Ryan, with whom she was very close.
 Shortly before her abduction, some friends had been killed in a car accident.
 The evening prior to her abduction, Leslie attended a memorial for one of the teens as well as an informal get-together and subsequently missed her Friday night curfew.
 Finding the door locked, Leslie traveled to a nearby plaza to use the pay telephone to ask a friend if she might spend the night at the friend's home but was refused.
-Returning home, she crossed paths with Bernardo who had been out looking into back yards, hoping to find a victim.
+Returning home, she crossed paths with Bernardo who had been out looking into backyards, hoping to find a victim.
 Bernardo lured Leslie back to his nearby car and took her to the house he shared with Homolka.
 Later that day, Leslie's friend telephoned the Mahaffy house to inquire about Leslie's well-being and explained the call that Leslie had made after discovering that she had been locked out, prompting Leslie's mother to start searching for Leslie.
 Finding no trace of her daughter, she eventually became concerned and contacted the police.
 When Mahaffy failed to phone home on her own birthday about two weeks later, her family was certain that she had not called them because she could not.

 Her mother Debbie would later become prominent in the struggle to maintain and enforce the judge's gag order about the trials of Mahaffy's killers and the videotapes they made of their own crimes, which were used as evidence against them.

 Mahaffy's remains are interred under a family headstone at Burlington Memorial Gardens in Burlington, Ontario, Canada.
-There is also a heart-shaped garden with a plaque in Leslie's honour at M.M.
-Robinson High School, and a memorial bench close to her family headstone.
+There is also a heart-shaped garden with a plaque in Leslie's honor at M.M.
+Robinson High School and a memorial bench close to her family headstone.